ChristianSeelemann/nextjs-app-boilerplate/README.md

 - Basic Custom User System
 - MaterialUI

-## No further developin here at the moment
+## No further developing here at the moment

 I fight with several problems with the new app directory.
 For example crashes in development mode -> the more the project grows, the more frequent the crashes become.
 This is very annoying and really NO fun.